 Questions, concerns or suggestions regarding registration or use of the application can be forwarded to firstname.lastname@example.org.

 The Student Transportation Guide

-provides detailed information for parents for about registration processes, busing guidelines and provides answers to some of the most frequently asked questions.
+provides detailed information for parents about registration processes, busing guidelines and provides answers to some of the most frequently asked questions.

 Applying for Busing

 Complete one registration per family and include all students eligible for all modes of transportation—except Calgary Transit.
-If you are applying for a waiver of fees, you must also complete this contract.

 Conditional riders refer to those students who are approved to ride a yellow school bus when they are not otherwise eligible for service.
 This may occur when:

 There is an existing bus stop that is closer to home than the distance to school for a student who is outside of the transportation service area.

 The student is not attending their designated school, in either a Regular or Alternative program.

 The student is not attending their designated school for a Regular Program but has a sibling in an Alternative Program at the same school.